San7o/ledger-board/README.md

 ### Running the project

-You can run the backend in developement mode with the following command inside `backend/`:
+You can run the backend in developement server with the following command inside `backend/`:
 ```bash
 python3 manage.py runserver
 ```
-For deployment, use gunicorn:
+For production, use gunicorn:
 ```bash
 gunicorn -c gunicorn.conf.py backend.wsgi
 ```